Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 the new exciting Raku programming language).

-Perl 6 books that have been open sourced, can be adapted by the community or the original author.
-Since ebook sales currently outperform printed books by an order of magnitude, preparing another version of an ebook should be a relatively small effort, which can actually be distributed among many individuals using modern source control techniques..
+Perl 6 books that have been open sourced, can be adapted by the community or the original author: a "Migration Guide for Book Authors" should help authors with this.
+Since ebook sales currently outperform printed books by an order of magnitude, preparing another version of an ebook should be a relatively small effort, which can actually be distributed among many individuals using modern source control techniques.

 ## Effects on the Perl community